cs-soc-tudublin/sysadmin-challenges/challenge-03/README.md

 Assuming you have everything set up correctly.
 Make a change to your code on the Repo and wait a few minutes for it to be built & pulled to your container.

 If all goes well, it should update when you visit the URL!

+# Completion Criteria
+Docker Compose uses GHCR Link
+Updating the Repo will cause an automatic update to the hosted service Service is publicly routable